CareerCruising/Interview.Test.QA/README.md

 ## Angular CLI

-To install the Angular CLI version 6.1.1, open the command prompt.
+To setup, open the command prompt.
 Navigate to where the code is located.
 For example if you downloaded the code to C:\workspace\Interview.Test.QA, type:

 cd C:\workspace\Interview.Test.QA

-Next, install Angular as a dev dependency on the project:
+Next, run the follwoing command:

-npm install --save-dev @angular/cli@6.1.1
+npm install

 ## Running the site locally
 In the same command window run the command:

-ng serve --open
+npm start

 The website will launch in your default browser with the url http://localhost:4200/